-Redundancies rose by 370,000 between August and October in 2020 in a brutal assessment of the UK economy.
+Redundancies rose to a record 395,000 between September to November 2020 in a brutal assessment of the UK economy.
 The pandemic and ensuing lockdowns have heralded the worst recession in 300 years and, although the extension to the furlough scheme has kicked the can down the road, many people are being forced to consider their options.

 Chancellor Rishi Sunak has said he can’t save every job.
 Businesses are closing, at least in the short term, and, for many people, voluntary redundancy is becoming a necessary but difficult consideration.

 That’s why The Big Issue, with our Ride Out Recession Alliance, is focussing on finding answers to these problems.
 It is one thing to focus on supporting people who have been forced out of their homes, who have lost their source of income and reached desperation, and it is another to make sure they don’t reach that point in the first place.

 The Big Issue wants to do both, to treat both the symptoms and the causes.
 With the new RORA Jobs & Training programme, people who are struggling for work get a three-month digital subscription, weekly advice on how to get your next job, access to free or discounted training courses, and the ability to search The Big Issue jobs board with hundreds of thousands of jobs.

 Register for RORA Jobs & Training here

 For the vast majority of people who end up on the streets, it’s the end of a slippery slope.
 A string of bad luck can start the slide and, without a safety net to catch them, homelessness is the last stop.

 As the recession bites, redundancy becomes a consideration for many business owners.
 But employers can’t just fire their staff at will.
 Employees have rights after all.
 And it pays to know what they are.